-1. Executive summary
+Executive summary

 Endoscopic procedures in diagnostic and surgical settings are performed routinely and the number of patients undergoing these procedures is progressively increasing.
 Outbreaks and sporadic cases of infection associated with the use of endoscopes have decreased due to improvements in endoscope decontamination.
-The majority of infections occur due to the failure in endoscope reprocessing; however, final rinse water has been implicated in some outbreaks and pseudo-outbreaks.
+The majority of infections occur due to the failure in endoscope reprocessing; however, microbial contamination of the final rinse water has been implicated in some outbreaks and pseudo-outbreaks.
 The final rinse water should be free of bacteria and is an essential step in decontamination because it removes traces of disinfectants which could otherwise be hazardous to patients and staff.
-However, where the final rinse water has become contaminated by waterborne microorganisms this step carries the risk of contaminating the endoscope and subsequently potential transmission of these organisms into the patient, which could result in infections.
+However, where the final rinse water has become contaminated by waterborne micro-organisms this step carries the risk of contaminating the endoscope and subsequently potential transmission of these organisms into the patient, which could result in infections.

-This evidence- and expert-based guidance document aims to improve patient safety and reduce risks of decontamination-related healthcare associated infections (HCAI) by standardising the interpretation of endoscopy final rinse water results through monitoring and assessing the risk of infection.
+This evidence- and expert-based guidance document aims to improve patient safety and reduce risks of decontaminationrelated healthcare-associated infections by standardizing the interpretation of endoscopy final rinse water results through monitoring and assessing the risk of infection.